edge-academy/Introduction-to-Web-Development/Week 7/lecture1.md

         FB.api('/me/tagged_places', buildMap);
       }
     ```

+    makeRequests() is a function that makes 3 requests to the Facebook API to retrieve data about your events and their venues, your statuses, and your tagged places.
+When Facebook comes back with data, the code will call the callback function which we've named buildMap. buildMap takes one parameter which we named response.
+Our job is to see how to play with the response variable and retrieve the location data inside.
 2. We will also add the function call for makeRequests to the end of the `statusChangeCallback` function in the `facebook.js.erb` file.
+This means that once the Facebook javascript code determines that we are logged in and connected, then it'll immediately make the call to makeRequests() to make the API requests to the Graph API.
 3. If we refresh the page, we'll see in the Javascript console (click View->Developer->Javascript console), that we can see the response printed out for each request that's made.
 4. Our job is to dig into that's bundles of data and extract some latitude and longitudes and place a marker for each one.